closeio/ciso8601/why_ciso8601.md

 ## Are you OK with the subset of ISO 8601 supported by ciso8601?

-You probably are. `ciso8601` [supports the most commonly seen subset of ISO 8601 timestamps](https://github.com/closeio/ciso8601#supported-subset-of-iso-8601).
+You probably are. `ciso8601` supports [the subset of ISO 8601](https://github.com/closeio/ciso8601#supported-subset-of-iso-8601) that is supported by Python itself.

 If not, consider [`pendulum`](https://github.com/sdispater/pendulum)'s `parsing.parse_iso8601` instead: